AMENDED CONSTITUTION AND BY-LAWS

 Committees

-The following committees shall be standing committees of the Seattle Sephardic Brotherhood:
+In addition to the Executive Board, the following committees shall be standing committees of the Seattle Sephardic Brotherhood:

 1. Funeral Committee